 Physical modifications can impact waterways by directly affecting habitats, or by indirectly changing natural processes through altering plant and animal communities, by reducing their variety or numbers.
 Land drainage, overgrazing, de-forestation and cattle access can have an indirect effect, changing how much and how fast water drains off the land, resulting in an increased risk of property flooding.
-There have been several large-scale physical modifications in the South Western District, such as the reservoirs at Inniscarra and Carrigadrohid, the Port of Cork Harbour and the recent flood protection schemes at Fermoy and Mallow.
-Stretches of the drained river system need to be dredged from time to time, removing silt build-up to reduce flooding risk.
-In the South Western District the widespread development on the floodplains, is of concern, in particular the potential effects on water quality and flooding behaviour as a result of the physical modifications to flood plains.
+There have been a number of large-scale schemes in the Western District involving physical modifications.
+Stretches of the drained river systems need to be dredged from time to time removing silt build-up to reduce flooding risk and ensure that the system is navigable.
+In addition, widespread development on the floodplains in the basin and in particular the potential effects on water quality and flooding behaviour as a result of the physical modifications to flood plains are of concern.
+Localised drainage by landowners can also lead to local flood problems.